ausraf720/T2A2/README.md

 * PostgreSQL can’t do read operations as fast as MySQL, meaning any GET requests in the API may have actually been faster if MySQL were used.
 However, PostgreSQL makes up for this by having faster writing times.
 Nowadays, both systems are highly optimised and the speed differences are probably negligible for smaller applications.

-Overall, PostgreSQL’s compatibility with Python Flask and SQAlchemy, as well as it being free to use, are valid enough reasons for it to be used as the database systems as its drawbacks don’t really hinder its usefulness for smaller applications.
+Overall, PostgreSQL’s compatibility with Python Flask and SQAlchemy, as well as it being free to use, are valid enough reasons for it to be used as the database system as its drawbacks don’t really hinder its usefulness for smaller applications.

 ## R4